Fibromyalgia Treatment in Garden City & Lake Success, NY

 Fibromyalgia Specialist in Nassau County, NY

-Fibromyalgia is one of the most frustrating diagnoses a patient can receive — not because the condition isn't real, but because it is so often dismissed, misunderstood, and undertreated.
-Patients with fibromyalgia live with widespread chronic pain, debilitating fatigue, sleep disruption, and cognitive difficulties, and are frequently told there is nothing more to offer beyond medications.
+Fibromyalgia is one of the most frustrating diagnoses to receive — not because the condition is not real, but because it is so often dismissed and undertreated.
+People with fibromyalgia live with pain all over the body, deep fatigue, poor sleep, and trouble thinking clearly.
+Many are simply told there is nothing more to offer beyond pills.

 Dr. Edward Rubin takes a different approach.
-At his Garden City and Lake Success offices, he evaluates fibromyalgia patients thoroughly, looks for treatable contributing factors, and offers targeted interventional options that can significantly reduce pain burden even when standard medications have failed.
+At his Garden City and Lake Success offices, he checks each patient carefully, looks for causes that can be treated, and offers targeted procedures that can lower pain — even when standard medications have not worked.

 What Is Fibromyalgia?

-Fibromyalgia affects approximately 4 million adults in the U.S. It is more common in women and often coexists with other conditions including irritable bowel syndrome, migraine, anxiety, depression, and autoimmune diseases.
+Fibromyalgia affects about 4 million adults in the U.S. It is more common in women.
+It often comes alongside other conditions, including irritable bowel syndrome, migraines, anxiety, depression, and autoimmune diseases.

 Common Symptoms

-• Widespread pain — often described as aching, burning, or soreness throughout the body
+• Widespread pain — often aching, burning, or soreness all over the body

-• Tender points — specific areas that are disproportionately painful with light pressure
+• Tender points — spots that hurt a lot with even light pressure

-• Profound fatigue that does not improve with sleep
+• Deep fatigue that does not get better with sleep

 • Headaches, including tension headaches and migraines